jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 # What I am looking for

-I'm quite picky when it comes to companies I'm willing to work for, so here's a very elaborate checklist of things that should apply to your company if you want me working for it.
+I'm quite picky when it comes to companies I'm willing to work for, so here's a very elaborate checklist of things that should apply to your company if you want me working for it. **This is the bare minimum, not a list of nice-to-haves**

 ## You are looking for a person who is going to write code